spm/spm-docs/docs/tutorials/beginners/MEEG/preprocessing.md

 Baseline correction is a common preprocessing step in M/EEG data analysis.
 It involves subtracting the mean of the data in a specified time window (the baseline) usually before the event of interest (e.g., stimulus onset) from the data in the entire trial.
 This helps to remove any baseline shifts or drifts in the data that could affect the analysis.
 Epoching the data in the previous step has already resulted in baseline correction using the [-500 0]ms as the baseline period.
 This is not ideal as the baseline with the safety margin is too long. created a baseline period, which is the time before the stimulus onset.
 So we will redefine the baseline to be from -100ms to 0ms relative to the stimulus onset.
 Select "Baseline Correct" from under the "SPM -- M/EEG -- Preprocessing" menu.
 Select the output file of the previous step (`efdspmeeg_run_01_sss.mat`) as the input file.
 In the Current Module window, you will see a variable called "Baseline".
 This is where you can specify the baseline period.
 Click on "Baseline" and then click on "Specify".
 A dialog box will appear where you can enter the baseline period as a 1-by-2 array.
 Enter `[-100 0]` (units are milliseconds).
 The output file will be prepended with a `b`.
 Save the configured batch by selecting "File" from the top toolbar and then "Save Batch".
 Choose a meaningful file name, such as `batch_preproc_meeg_baseline`.
+You can now run the batch and review the output.

 ### Building a pipeline